tparchman/GAIN_summer2021/day_one/unix_assignment2.md

 ## 3. Using Unix to explore features of a file of Illumina DNA sequencing data.

-Make a directory in your home directory (e.g., /Users/parchman/) entitled GAIN_Unix.
+Within the directory you cloned from github for this module, make a new directory entitled "my_GAIN_Unix_Python".

 Inside this directory, make three other directories (using `mkdir`) named:
 - data
 - scripts
 - resources

-Download the example file “sample_passerina.fastq.gz” from the course website for the unix1 assignment, and use the command line move it into the data directory you made above.
+locate the example file “sample_passerina.fastq.gz” from the day_one directory, and use the command line to move it into the data directory you made above.

 ### Compression:
 You will notice that this file has the extension .gz and is compressed.
 For working with large files, you will often want to compress and decompress files using unix commands.
 This is much faster than one of your apple or Microsoft programs, and can be used to compress or decompress many files simultaneously.